This is for all the parents that think no-one understands

 Most of you who follow me know that things were extremely bad.
 Sofia was the reason I changed careers and started studying sleep.

 The thing is, what I have realised over the last 6 months, is that not a single person I spoke to about Sofia’s sleep, or lack of it, COULD have understood.

 Not through not caring, but because it was IMPOSSIBLE for them to understand.

 I only know this since I had Alyssia.

-She is apparently what a normal sleeping baby looks like.
+She is apparently what a normal sleeping baby looks like in that she sleeps.

-She still needs me in the night to feed her as she gets hungry.
+I am still needed in the night to feed her as she gets hungry.
 She isn’t ‘sleeping through’ which is fine.
 2-3 wakes from going to bed until morning.
 This is normal and manageable.

 I work hard at making sure she doesn’t get too overtired as that’s when the tears start, and I don’t like tears.
 What parent does?

 The point of this though, is that you are not crazy for feeling the way you do if your baby isn’t sleeping and you aren’t coping.